Itchan Kala

 Itchan Kala (Ichan-Qаl’а) is the walled inner town of the city of Khiva, Uzbekistan.
 Since 1990, it has been protected as a World Heritage Site.

-The old town retains more than 50 historic monuments and 250 old houses, dating primarily from the eighteenth or nineteenth centuries.
-Juma Mosque, for instance, was established in the tenth century and rebuilt from 1788 to 1789, although its celebrated hypostyle hall still retains 112 columns taken from ancient structures.
+The old town retains more than 50 historic monuments and 250 old houses, dating primarily from the 18th or 19th centuries.
+Juma Mosque, for instance, was established in the 10th century and rebuilt from 1788 to 1789, although its celebrated hypostyle hall still retains 112 columns taken from ancient structures.

-Notable buildings in Itchan Kala are Konya Ark, Juma Mosque, Ak Mosque, Hasanmurod Qushbegi mosque, madrasahs of Alla-Kulli-Khan, Muhammad Aminkhon, Muhammad Rakhimkhon, Mausoleums of Pahlavon Mahmoud, Sayid Allavuddin, Shergozikhon as well as caravanserais and markets.
+Notable buildings in Itchan Kala are Konya Ark, Juma Mosque, Ak Mosque, Hasanmurod Qushbegi Mosque, the madrasahs of Alla‑Kulli‑Khan, Muhammad Aminkhon, and Muhammad Rakhimkhon, the mausoleums of Pahlavon Mahmoud and Sayid Allavuddin, Shergozikhon, as well as caravanserais and markets.

 Legend of origin

-According to the legend, the clay from this area was used to build sites in Medina during the Prophet Muhammad's lifetime; and the lake (which appeared later) is also considered to be sacred.
-In another legend, it is said that the sacred water channel of Khiva, known as the Xeyvak Canal, was dug by Shem, the son of Noah, who was said to have a miraculous spade.
+According to legend, the clay from this area was used to build sites in Medina during the lifetime of the Prophet Muhammad, and the lake that appeared later is also considered sacred.
+In another legend, it is said that the sacred water channel of Khiva, known as the Xeyvak Canal, was dug by Shem, the son of Noah, who was said to possess a miraculous spade.
 Similarly, according to the tales, the construction of Khorezm began with Shem.